-The MNsure system is the property of the State of Minnesota and is subject to the Minnesota Government Data Practices Act.
+The Minnesota Eligibility Technology System (METS) is the property of the State of Minnesota and is subject to the Minnesota Government Data Practices Act.

-In order to purchase insurance through the MNsure system, an applicant will have to create an online account.
+In order to purchase insurance online through MNsure, an applicant will have to create a METS account.
 This account access is granted subject to compliance with law and the terms and conditions for use.
-Users are responsible for maintaining confidentiality of their personal account information.
-By using the MNsure system, applicants certify that the information provided is true and accurate.
-MNsure applicants and account holders have a duty to ensure the accuracy, relevance, timeliness, and completeness of personally identifiable information, as is reasonably necessary, to assure fairness in making determinations about an individual.
-MNsure applicants and account holders may not knowingly or willingly conceal, remove, mutilate, obliterate, falsify, or destroy information.
+You are responsible for maintaining confidentiality of your personal account information.
+MNsure applicants certify that the information provided is true and accurate.
+MNsure applicants and account holders have a duty to ensure the accuracy, relevance, timeliness and completeness of personally identifiable information, as is reasonably necessary, to assure fairness in making determinations about an individual.
+MNsure applicants and account holders may not knowingly or willfully conceal, remove, mutilate, obliterate, falsify or destroy information.

-Providing false information or using information obtained through the MNsure system for unauthorized purposes is a violation of law and may subject you to criminal and/or civil penalties.
-Fraud, waste, abuse, and any attempt to breach the security of the system are strictly prohibited, and any suspected misuse, fraud, waste, or abuse should be reported to email@example.com.
+Providing false information or using information obtained through MNsure for unauthorized purposes is a violation of law and may subject you to criminal and/or civil penalties.
+Fraud, waste, abuse and any attempt to breach the security of the system are strictly prohibited, and any suspected misuse, fraud, waste or abuse should be reported by emailing MNsure at email@example.com or calling MNsure’s anonymous complaints telephone line at 1-844-466-7873.

 The author of the website you just visited has clearly published notice of the copyright and the intention to protect the rights associated therewith.
 Unless otherwise indicated, a link from your website to the copyrighted web page(s) is NOT an infringement upon the copyright.